baselime/docs/oac/terraform/overview.md

 order: 0
 ---

-# Using Terraform with Baselime.io
+# Using Terraform with Baselime
-For your convienience, we have created a Terraform provider for Baselime.io.
-This allows you to manage your Baselime.io resources using Terraform.
+For your convienience, we have created a Terraform provider for Baselime.
+This allows you to manage your Baselime resources using Terraform.

 #### [Terraform Registry](https://registry.terraform.io/providers/baselime/baselime/latest)
 #### [Source on Github](https://github.com/baselime/terraform-provider-baselime/tree/main)